-Our paper also relates to a small but growing literature on the measurement and consequences of macroeconomic uncertainty (Baker et al., 2016; Bloom, 2009, 2014; Bloom et al., 2018).
-Only few papers have studied the drivers and consequences of households and firms' uncertainty about the (macroeconomic) environment.
-Bachmann et al. (2013) use survey expectations data to construct empirical proxies for time-varying business-level uncertainty.
+Our paper also relates to a growing literature on the measurement and consequences of macroeconomic uncertainty (Baker et al., 2016; Bloom, 2009; Bloom et al., 2018).
+Bachmann et al. (2013) use survey data to construct proxies for time-varying business-level uncertainty.
 Bachmann et al. (2021) study how firms' uncertainty about sales growth is related to changes in sales growth.
 Bachmann et al. (2020) document an important role for Knightian uncertainty among firms.
-In a recent study, Coibion et al. (2021a) use an information provision experiment to study how macroeconomic uncertainty affects spending decisions of households.
-Dibiasi et al. (2021) use hypothetical survey questions to study firms' investment, employment and production responses to uncertainty shocks.
-Our paper is different from these papers in its focus on testing the prediction of models of endogenous information acquisition on how perceived uncertainty affects information acquisition.
+Coibion et al. (2021) use an information provision experiment to study how macroeconomic uncertainty affects spending decisions of households, while Kumar et al. (2022) use a similar setup to study the role of macroeconomic uncertainty in firm decisions.
+Dibiasi et al. (2021) use hypothetical survey questions to study firms' responses to uncertainty shocks.
+Our study is different from these papers in its focus on testing the prediction of models of endogenous information acquisition.